jbrandwood/SWD32/README.md

 then, and the crazy coding styles that sometimes "seemed-like-a-good-idea"!

 The source code has been modifed from the 1998 version to remove a proprietary header that included NDA'd information.
-It has be replaced with <stdint.h>.
+It has be replaced with "stdint.h".

 A Visual Studio 2010 "solution" has been provided to compile the code.